 When it comes to challenging the myths about autism and PDA (Pathological Demand Avoidance), brothers Callum and Ethan Knight aren't just speaking out — they're writing their way into hearts and minds.

-Callum's book, The Secrets of My Spectrum, has already reached thousands, while Ethan's brand-new book, The PDA Effect, is now available to pre-order from Waterstones, Barnes & Noble, and Amazon.
+Callum's best-selling book, The Secrets of My Spectrum, has already reached thousands, while Ethan's brand-new book, The PDA Effect, is now a best seller in two categories on Amazon.co.uk.

 We sat down for a quick interview with Callum and Ethan to hear a little more about their journey: